saddle196883/personalpage/content/aboutme/_index.md

 My full name is Timothy Wan Kai Yang.
 As of now, I have just begun my PhD studies in Mathematics in the National University of Singapore.

 My PhD topic will almost surely be in the area of fluid dynamics and/or partial differential equations.
 Outside of that, I am also interested in studying various semantics of non-classical logics.
 My final year project in my undergraduate career was on using algebraic semantics to demonstrate a certain conservativity result in linear logic.
 I hope that in the coming months and years, I will also pick up knowledge about other semantics like game semantics or categorical semantics.
-I would also like to learnnumerical methods a lot more seriously, as I want to be able to do numerical simulations of the various PDEs that I will invitably study.
+I would also like to learn numerical methods a lot more seriously, as I want to be able to do numerical simulations of the various PDEs that I will inevitably study.

 Aside from mathematics, I am a proficient keyboard warrior (hence this personal site), I fold origami occasionally, I solve some programming exercises and I play gacha games.
 I have also recently gotten addicted to Factorio and Crosscode.